gsspdev/emdb_lib/108-Principles-Emma-Dearborn.md

 hml = homily
 ```

-(14) Write the letter g to express the word-endings -ing and -thing.
+(14) [Implemented] Write the letter g to express the word-endings -ing and -thing.

 ```
 nog = knowing